Introduction

 - Spread Radius: This determines the size of the cast.
 A positive value increases the outline, while a negative value decreases it.

-- Hue: The tint of the object can be defined using various formats, such as hex or rgba.
+- Color: The tint of the object can be defined using various formats, such as hex or rgba.

 For instance: